 WHO IS THE BEST INTERNATIONAL SAILING CLUB?

 The most successful National Sailing League clubs compete against each other in three SAILING Champions League events.
-Each club sets up a team with its best sailors.
-To win the title and the sought-after trophy, the clubs have to perform under pressure and put in a world-class performance when it matters most.
-Short races, one-design boats, a standardised course and a competition between the best and prestigious sailing clubs in the world – all these ingredients combine to guarantee sailing at its best.
+Each club forms a team from its most accomplished sailors.
+To win the title and the much sought-after trophy, the clubs have to perform under pressure and put in a world-class performance when it matters most.
+Short races, one-design boats, a standardised course and a competition between the most prestigious sailing clubs in the world – all these ingredients combine to guarantee sailing at its best.

 THE IDEA BEHIND SAILING CHAMPIONS LEAGUE

-The format that has been working for football for years; now we have clear proof that it also works for sailing: An international club competition generating a lot of media attention and something clubs, sailors and fans can identify with!
+It’s a straightforward format that has been working well in football for years; now we have clear proof that it also works for sailing: An international club competition generating high levels of media interest and a competition that clubs, sailors and fans can all identify with.

-The idea behind SAILING Champions League is simple: The championship of the national champions.
-The most successful clubs of the National Sailing League countries are competing against each other to fight for the title “Best Sailing Club of the Year”!
+The idea behind SAILING Champions League is simple: it’s the championship of the national champions.
+The most successful clubs of the National Sailing League countries are competing against each other to fight for the title: “Best Sailing Club of the Year”.

 National Sailing Leagues

 WHY NATIONAL SAILING LEAGUES?

 The SAILING Champions League is based on the same proven and successful format of National Sailing Leagues.
 It all started out with a bold experiment in 2013 with the creation of the German Sailing League in 2013.
 The format was the brainchild of consulting and holding company “Konzeptwerft” in conjunction with some of the leading German sailing clubs as well as the German Sailing Association.